mrichelmy/PALO_ITest/README.md

 ## Front-end part
 **Techno** : html + jquery + Bulma (CSS)

-**How to run it ?** : With VS Code, open the file *product.js* and use the extension 'Live Server' to start a local server.
+**How to run it ?** : For example, with VS Code open the file *product.js* and use the extension 'Live Server' to start a local server.

 **Structure** :
  - 'pages' folder : all pages whitch composed the application ;